Brewers vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- Clayton Kershaw (10-4) will take to the mound for the Dodgers and make his 18th start of the season.
+- Lance Lynn (9-9) will take to the mound for the Dodgers and make his 25th start of the season.

-- He has earned a quality start 11 times in 17 starts this season.
+- He has earned a quality start eight times in 24 starts this season.

-- Kershaw has seven starts in a row of five innings or more.
+- Lynn has three starts in a row of five innings or more.

-- He has finished five appearances without allowing an earned run in 17 chances this season.
+- He has two appearances this season with zero earned runs allowed out of his 24 chances this season.

 |Opponent